Claim: In response to the death of his wife and child, Tommy Dorsey wrote the song “Precious Lord.”

 Did you know that Tommy Dorsey wrote this song?
 I sure didn’t.
 What a wonderful story of how God CAN heal the brokenhearted.

-Origins: The earliest record we have of the account quoted above appearing in the online world dates from January 2000, when it was posted to the newsgroup
+Origins: The earliest record we have of the account quoted above appearing in the online world dates from

 nz.soc.religion.
-Variously titled "Birth of a song," "Beautiful Story!" and "The Birth of 'Precious Lord' by Tommy A. Dorsey," it has since been circulated widely in e-mail and reproduced on numerous web sites.
+Variously titled “Birth of a song,” “Beautiful Story!” and “The Birth of ‘Precious Lord’ by

 As to the question of whether the account is true, the answer is yes.
-The gospel great Thomas Andrew Dorsey did indeed weather the death of his wife, Nettie, and their newborn child, and these sad events served to inspire him to pen "Precious Lord" in 1932.
-The song has since been translated into 32 languages and was the Rev. Martin Luther King Jr.'s favorite, the one Mahalia Jackson sang at his funeral.
-It was also sung by Leontyne Price at President Lyndon B. Johnson's
+The gospel great Thomas Andrew Dorsey did indeed weather the death of his wife, Nettie, and their newborn child, and these sad events served to inspire him to pen “Precious Lord” in 1932.
+The song has since been translated into

-Yet Thomas Andrew Dorsey of gospel renown and Tommy Dorsey of big band acclaim are not one and the same — they were two different men who, while they both made their marks in the music world, did so in different genres.
+Yet Thomas Andrew Dorsey of gospel renown and Tommy Dorsey of big band acclaim are not one and the

 It is to be expected folks would confuse two musicians of the same name who were present on the music scene at approximately the same time.
-Beyond the difference in their genres of music, here's another way to tell the them apart: Tommy Dorsey the jazz musician of many popular hits was Caucasian, while Tommy A. Dorsey of gospel fame was African-American.
+Beyond the difference in their genres of music, here’s another way to tell the them apart: Tommy Dorsey the jazz musician of many popular hits was Caucasian, while

 Barbara “and there you have it in black and white” Mikkelson